ihzhang/ihzhang.github.io/_pages/about.md

 ---
 permalink: /
 title: "Iris H. Zhang"
-excerpt: "5th year PhD student in sociology at Stanford University"
+excerpt: "PhD candidate in sociology at Stanford University"
 author_profile: true
 #redirect_from:
   #- /about/